 CRISIS: Editorial Mission

-Since the 2015 rise in migrant arrivals to Europe, the contested term, “migrant crisis,” has dominated political discourse on migration across European countries.
-Xenophobic sentiment is on the rise in many national contexts across Europe, reinforcing right wing narratives about migration and borders.
-Meanwhile, progressives have struggled to propose alternative ideological narratives.
+Since the 2015 rise in migrant arrivals to Europe, the contested term “migration crisis” has dominated political discourse on migration across European countries.
+In becoming mainstream, the “migrant crisis” frame has reinforced right-wing narratives about migration and borders, bolstering xenophobic sentiment in many national contexts across Europe.

-CRISIS will invite relevant scholars, thinkers, organizers, activists, and artists to make contributions toward informing and sparking debate among a Left wing-oriented, politically progressive audience.
-Consolidated efforts will be made to include contributions by thinkers from the global periphery, women, and minorities.
+Crisis will invite relevant scholars, thinkers, organizers, activists, and artists to write contributions, and we welcome submissions that fit with the focus of the magazine and its thematic Issues.
+Consolidated efforts will be made to include contributions by thinkers from global peripheries, women, and minorities.